 OS: Windows Server 2012 R2 or later, SQL Server 2012 or later, 64-bit recommended

-Paessler PRTG Network Monitor is another network monitoring tool that can be used to monitor traffic.
-PRTG Network Monitor uses SNMP, NetFlow, sFlow, and jFlow to monitor network performance.
+Paessler PRTG Network Monitor is another network usage monitoring tool that can be used to monitor traffic.
+PRTG Network Monitor uses SNMP, NetFlow, sFlow, and jFlow to monitor network usage and performance.
 The tool enables the user to measure the bandwidth consumption of devices in the network to make sure no device is using too many resources.

 The SNMP Traffic Sensor comes preconfigured to show traffic data on Traffic in, Traffic out, and Traffic total.
 These can be expanded to include Errors in and out, Discards in and out, Unicast packets in and out, Non-unicast packets in and out, Multicast packets in and out, Broadcast packets in and out, and Unknown Protocols.
 You can select between Live Data or Historic Data over a time period of your choice.